 So that you too can dig a little deeper and get fragmentally off the beaten path.

 So that you too can feel like you at least beginning to get a feel for the real city.

 Image by bortescristian

-For the perfect rendezvous with friends or for a romantic escape, pack a picnic of baguettes, pastis, and my personal favourite tarte infiniment vanille and wander to one of these ten recommended spots.
+For the perfect rendezvous with friends or for a romantic escape, pack a picnic of baguettes, pastis, and my personal favourite tarte infiniment vanille and wander to one of these ten recommended viewpoints.